alexec/www.alexecollins.com/source/2013-08-18-dagger-di-spring-refuges-10-tips.html.md

     <li class="c5 c0"><span>Dagger only has two scopes: singleton
     and non-singleton.
 Request and session are not supported.
-Using Provider&lt;MyClass&gt; gives the same effect as
+Using Provider<MyClass> gives the same effect as
     prototype.</span></li>

     <li class="c5 c0"><span>If need to add any "dangling"